NoumaanAhamed/Course-Selling-App/README.md

 - [ ] Ensure every file has only around 100 lines of code.
 - [ ] Structure Frontend code as well.
 - [ ] Structure the code to MVC architecture.
+- [ ] Create option to publish/not publish the course.
 - [ ] use Axios instead of fetch
 - [ ] Create same fallback route for users/admins when token is expired.
 - [ ] Make sure course creators can edit only their courses.